mearlboro/mearlboro.github.io/_posts/2021-03-20-synch-part-4-deploy-the-flock.md

 ![](/assets/img/posts/synch/5-player-hats.jpg)

-We write the following playbooks to deploy the players:
+We focus on the following playbooks required to deploy the players:
 * to copy config files and enable the interfaces used by the Real Time Clock and the LED lights - this will only need to be done once
 * to install and update software packages - this may be done every time there is an update to the softare
-* finally, to copy off our Python files.
-In the future, as the software side approaches a minimum viable product, the Python files should be packaged using `pip` so we could perform the installation through Ansible as well.

 #### Hardware Config